 A patient saw me in the office yesterday.
 She is having a tummy tuck and breast reduction this fall.
 She came in again to discuss adding liposuction of the arms at the same time.
 She was confused though.
-She had done her usual research on the internet; technologies guide to cosmetic surgery, and found that only about half of the people who had the procedure in the U.S. were happy with their results.
-Why?
-She asked.
+She had done her usual research on the internet and found that only about half of the people who had the procedure in the U.S. were happy with their results.

-I explained….the key to arm liposuction is not the fat, but the skin.
+I explained that the key to arm liposuction is not the fat, but the skin.
 We can suck fat out of almost anywhere, but our tools to shrink skin are limited.
 In a patient with tight full arms when the fat is removed, the skin shrinks up nicely.
-In a patient with loose, bat wing laxity under the arms, liposuction will make the situation worse.
+In a patient with loose, bat-wing laxity under the arms, liposuction will make the situation worse.
 So the paradox is that young patients do much better than older patients with arm liposuction.

 The reason I think that so many patients are unhappy with arm liposuction is that surgeons are not picking the right candidates.
-When Ultrasonic liposuction came out it promised to tighten the skin……not so much.
-The same was said of laser liposuction whose skin tightening is limited at best.
-Beware of the Groupon liposuction deals!!
-If it was such a wonderful technology would you need to sell it with a Groupon??
+When ultrasonic liposuction came out it promised to tighten the skin……not so much.
+The same was said of laser liposuction, but skin tightening through that method is limited at best.
+Beware of the Groupon liposuction deals – if it was such a wonderful technology would you need to sell it with a Groupon?

 So think of your arms like this: